 TGE Gas said in a statement on Thursday it is working on the EPC contract revealed last year with its consortium partner CIMC EnTech.

-The LNG terminal, developed by Guangdong Huizhou LNG, consists of three 200,000-cbm LNG tanks with a capacity of 10 mtpa, according to TGE Gas.
+The LNG terminal, developed by Guangdong Huizhou LNG, has a capacity of 6.1 mtpa and consists of three 200,000-cbm LNG tanks.

 Guangdong Energy previously said the total costs for the first phase of the terminal would reach about $1 billion.